 Total knee replacement surgery (TKR surgery) is performed under Spinal/general anesthesia.

-Once the anesthesia is administered, the orthopedic surgeon from BLK-Max Hospital will make an incision and remove the damaged surfaces of the knee joint.
+Once the anaesthesia is administered, the orthopaedic surgeon from BLK-Max Hospital will make an incision and remove the damaged surfaces of the knee joint.
 This could involve cartilage or bone that has undergone degeneration due to disease or injury.
 These will be replaced with knee prosthesis made from high-grade polymers or metal alloys.

 The prosthetic knee is attached to the bone and cemented with surgical-grade cement.